miallo/nuggit/README.md

 ```
 and then you are ready!

-If instead you want to create a local "playable" copy yourself, you can simply run `./create_challenge.sh` and you will find the folder "challenge".
+If instead you want to create a local "playable" copy yourself, you can simply run `./build.sh` and you will find the folder "tutorial".

 ## What git functions are already explained?